tariqur01/jarvis/README.md

 # jarvis
-JARVIS is a Python-based voice assistant that can interact with the user through speech recognition, perform tasks like opening applications, searching on Google or Wikipedia, playing music randomly, telling jokes, and having small talk.
+JARVIS is a Python-based voice assistant that can interact with the user through speech recognition, perform tasks like opening applications, searching on Google or Wikipedia, telling jokes, and having small talk.

 This project uses speech recognition and text-to-speech (TTS) to provide a hands-free assistant experience similar to Iron Man's JARVIS.